Online sky atlases from the 20th century

 Variable Star Plotter, AAVSO.
 The Variable Star Plotter (VSP) is the AAVSO's online chart plotting program that dynamically plots star charts for any location on the sky, or for any named object currently in the Variable Star Index (VSX, see below).

 Atlas of Double Stars, Toshimi Taki and Pete Wehner, 2007.
 36 charts, with stars down to magnitude 6.75, show 2053 labeled double stars and 356 deep sky objects.
 An introductory document, index charts, and a catalog of the double stars, can be found on the page.
+Note: Since Taki's website is down, I've mirrored it here on my site.

 Young Stellar Objects, Reiner Vogel, 2010.
 This observing guide introduces 52 pre-main sequence stars with surrounding reflection nebula with DSS images, finder charts, and observing reports.